enigmanx20/AI_handson/README.md

 ---

-# Real-Time Segmentation Overlay System
+# AI hands-on: Real-Time Segmentation Overlay

 This project captures a specific window on your screen, runs a PyTorch-based segmentation model on it, colorizes the segmentation output based on class labels, and overlays the results onto the live view in real-time.